Wise Online - View Week

 INFORMAL PRACTICE- Simple Awareness

 The informal task this week is to bring mindful awareness to otherwise routine activities that you might usually do without paying much attention.
-For example, each day notice what happens when you pay attention to a daily task such as cleaning, washing the dishes, brushing your teeth, showering, driving, making lunches etc. Allow yourself to be curious and surprised by this task.
+For example, each day notice what happens when you pay attention to a daily task such as cleaning, washing the dishes, brushing your teeth, showering, walking, driving, making lunch etc. Allow yourself to be curious and surprised by this task.

 Write a few words to remind you of your impressions in your journal.
 Remember to jot this down information down straight away each day.